areon546/free-oracle-minecraft-server/README.md

 One recommendation to make here: create 2 or 4 servers, and split your allocated free tier resources (4 CPU cores and 24GB RAM on Free Tier Images) between them.
 This is helpful in case you want to use said servers for another purpose, eg if you wanna use them to host a website.
 NOTE: Hosting additional services will require you to configure ports and security rules, and perform several of the following steps repeatedly.
+This is best to do early on, but if you don't want to make 4, then I strongly recommend making a 3 core and a 1 core server split, then you can have a more intensive server and a less intensive one.

 ## Connecting to a Virtual Machine